 Participants earn points for doing any type of physical activity (with one minute of activity equaling one point).
 They can walk, swim, lift weights, take a group fitness class or do any other type of physical activity that’s preferred.
 Participants complete 200 minutes of activity each week for five weeks to achieve 1,000 points.

 Participants can pick up a card (to keep track of their points) in the Stephens Fitness Center by the first date of each challenge.
-Or, participants can access a card for any challenge by using the link below and print it on their own.
+Or, participants can access a card for any challenge by using the links below and printing the card on their own.

 A choice of prizes – such as a T-shirt, tote bag, water bottle, pedometer or mug – is awarded to all participants who complete 1,000 minutes of activity over the course of five weeks.
 Cards must be submitted to the fitness staff after the last week of each challenge.